seungwonyang/public/README.md

 Brief description of the files in this repository:

 custom_stops.txt
- :it contains custom-added stop words
+ <br>:it contains custom-added stop words

 ext_profile_location.py
  :it extracts Twitter user's location by visiting